loggingpython-Community/loggingpython/doc_sphinx/source/dev_doc/loggingpython/init.rst

 Automatic Documentation
 -----------------------

-The following sections automatically generate documentation for the error classes and functions defined in the `handler` module of the `loggingpython` package.
+The following sections automatically generate documentation for the classes and functions defined in the `loggingpython` package.

 .. automodule:: loggingpython
    :members:
    :undoc-members:
    :show-inheritance:
+   :no-index:

 .. autofunction:: src.loggingpython.hello_from_loggingpython
 .. autofunction:: src.loggingpython.getLogger